roboogle/gtkmvc3/gtkmvco/docs/tutorial/step2.rst

 What have we learnt?
 ====================

+First of all we have seen the advantages and strength of logical observable properties.

+Second, the advantages of having separated entities to represent the logic, the aspect and the controller of an application.

-I hope that this example clearly shows that complex interactions can be reduced largely by exploiting observable properties.
+Third, I hope that this example clearly shows that complex interactions can be reduced largely by exploiting observable properties.
 Complexity in controllers can be reduced by using adapters, which make code smaller and allow you to focus on the big picture and forget about the details.

 For example, the user can select a different counter by selecting a radio button, or typing the counter name in the `gtk.Entry`.
 This is a